 He let out a whistle and called, “Here, Dolly!”
 Out from the doghouse and down the ramp came Dolly, followed by four little balls of fur, as the boy’s eyes danced with delight.
 But as Dolly and her pups made their way to the farmer, the boy saw another little ball appear at the door of the doghouse.
 It was noticeably smaller than the others, but it slid down the ramp with every bit as much enthusiasm.
 Then it began hobbling toward the others, doing its best to catch up.

-Immediately the boy pointed at the runt and said, “I want that one.”
-Now the farmer felt embarrassed.
+Immediately, the boy pointed at the runt and said, “I want that one.”
+Now the farmer just felt embarrassed.
 In his most compassionate tone, he answered, “Son, you don’t want that puppy.
 He’ll never be able to run and play with you like these other dogs would.”
 Upon hearing that, the little boy stepped back from the fence and began rolling up one leg of his pants.
 That allowed the farmer to see that a steel brace ran down both sides of the leg and attached itself to a specially made shoe.
-Looking up at the farmer, the boy said, “You see, sir, I don’t run too well myself, and he will need someone who understands.”
+Looking up at the farmer, the boy said, “You see, sir, I don’t run too well myself, and he’ll need someone who understands.”